Battle over digital economy at RCEP

 In a recent paper, Deborah James from the Centre for Economic and Policy Research said, “Corporate lobbies have been clear that they want localisation requirements banned, such as those requiring a local presence in the country in order to conduct business transactions, the hiring of local workers, the use of local servers and computing facilities in which they have invested”.

 These proposals are designed to lock in the advantages of rich countries in e-commerce, and thus to lock out developing countries, a repeat of the experience of industrialisation, said Prof Kelsey.

 Kelsey said that in the WTO, too, developed country members such as the EU, the US, Japan, Australia as well as China and Brazil were trying to push similar rules on e-commerce for the Buenos Aires Ministerial Conference in December 2017.

-These proposals on the digital economy in the RCEP talks echo President Trump’s recent formal proposal in the approaching renegotiation of the North American Free Trade Agreement, and some were also in the now-defunct Trans-Pacific Partnership.
+These proposals on the digital economy in the RCEP talks echo President Trump’s recent formal proposal in the approaching renegotiation of the North American Free Trade Agreement, and some were also in the Trans-Pacific Partnership.